Support for Reconstruction after the East Japan Earthquake

 Recovery efforts in the areas affected by the Great East

 Japan Earthquake and Tsunami continue even now.

 Since the earthquake, the Sojitz Group has worked to support reconstruction in accordance with the Sojitz Group Statement.
-We recognize that in addition to the six CSR Focus Areas, we are also faced with the important task of providing support for the region’s reconstruction.
+We recognize that in addition to the six Key sustainability Issues (Materiality), we are also faced with the important task of providing support for the region’s reconstruction.
 Under our slogan of “working toward a brighter future for the people and local community,” we will continue to leverage our resources throughout Sojitz Group to support reconstruction in the Tohoku region.